the-jake-z/WordSearch/README.md

 Each node also stores whether or not it is the end of the word in a boolean value.
-This allows for the dictionary to contain `cat` and `cats` and still be able to find the words.
+This allows for the dictionary to contain `cat` and `cats` and still be able to find the words, without having to store extra pointers to words.

 At each location in the puzzle, you do a depth first search in 1 direction, which gives you all the valid words.
 As you perform your DFS in the graph, the